davidclin/my-cheatsheet/README.md

 add quotation to end of line, add comma to end of line, then move to beginning of next line
 2) Type 'q' to stop the recording
 3) Type N@[a-z] where N is number of iterations you'd like to repeat the recording and [a-z] is the letter you used in step 1.
 Tip: You can get N by jumping to the bottom of the file then use (N-1) as the number of iterations to use.
-5) Remember to remove the comma at the end of the last line
+5) Remember to remove the comma at the end of the last line and to clean up any funny looking filenames that may contain spaces.
+You'll know by searching for '++++' (plus signs)
 </pre>

 # How to Prompt for User Input in Linux Shell Script